Jasper National Park On a Budget

-Why not see the entire town at once?
-The Tram Way picks you up at the base of the mountain and takes you to the peak.
+Why not see the entire town of Jasper at once?
+The Tram Way picks you up at the base of the mountain near the town and takes you to the peak.
 This ride is the longest and highest guided aerial tramway in all of Canada, and provides the most marvelous views of the six mountain ranges, glacial lakes, the Athabasca River and the entire town of Jasper.

 Another unique option is to pack a picnic and have your lunch among the smooth results of years of erosion.
 The Athabasca River flows through a narrow gorge creating smoothed walls and potholes from the sheer force of the water.
 Follow the paved trail to an unforgettable lunch location.

 If you're the type who just wants to hit the open road, then you should rent a car and head South on the Columbia Icefield Highway.
 Ride along toward the neighboring city of Banff and stop at all the attractions along the way like frozen waterfalls and massive glaciers.
 If it's not too cold, turn that car ride into a motorcycle excursion.
 Jasper Motorcycle Tours offers scenic views of the city with the style and speed of a Harley Davidson.

 Let's not forget Jasper's most popular attraction hiking.
 With over 100-kilometers of hiking trails, this area is a dream for those who love to climb and explore like the real pioneers.
 While some trails may be short, they can be very steep.
 If you're not in the greatest shape, consider letting the pups do the work.
 The city offers dogsledding tours as a great winter activity.